mobtakr/editorjs-parser/README.md

 ```

-In the example above you first parse the Json object then, create an instance of EditorParser and pass it `content.blocks`.
+In the example above you first, parse the JSON object then, create an instance of EditorParser and pass it `content.blocks`.

 Now, you can get the parsed blocks by calling the `parse method`.

-Finally pass a parsedBlocks prop and a styles object to `<EditorRenderer />` component.
+Finally, pass a parsedBlocks prop and a styles object to `<EditorRenderer />` component.

 ## styling and the Style Object